OhDeerNeil/ohdeerneil.github.io/content/projects/transfr/index.md

 ---

 ### The project:
-During my time at Triangle Factory I started working as a developer in a B2B sceneario, where we developed VR Trainings for the client Transfr.
+During my time at Triangle Factory, I started working as a developer in a B2B scenario, where we developed VR Trainings for the client Transfr.

 **Created with** Unity3D, Unity Meta Package, In-house framework